 Three-foot-high stone fences while feeling the wind on your face sounds like a pretty promising journey already.
 Now, add sheer cliffs, fantastic history, great beer, and St Patrick.
 You get Ireland, a trip that, if you decide to make, will be pretty unforgettable.

 If you are going to visit the country, most people recommend you just rent a car and get lost in the villages, absorbing the culture of the people.
-You have actually to spend quite some time in there.
-If you are not able to do that and can visit for a few days, this is the things that you must do when visiting this country.
+You have actually to spend quite some time there.
+If you are not able to do that and can visit for a few days, this is the thing that you must do when visiting this country.

 But before, a little disclaimer.
 Ireland is vast and has a lot of places that are musts.
 However, these are just the places that you should visit.